ASCA Ethical Standards for School Counselors

 - Advocate with appropriate school officials for acceptable encryption standards to be utilized for stored data and currently acceptable algorithms to be utilized for data in transit.

-- Avoid using software programs without the technological capabilities to protect student information based upon currently acceptable security standards and the law.
+- Avoid using software programs without the technological capabilities to protect student information based upon legal specifications and currently acceptable security standards.

-- Provide students with a comprehensive school counseling program that ensures equitable academic, career and social/ emotional development opportunities for all students.
+- Provide students with a culturally responsive school counseling program that promotes academic, career and social/emotional development and equitable opportunity and achievement outcomes for all students.

-- Review school and student data to assess needs including, but not limited to, data on disparities that may exist related to gender, race, ethnicity, socio-economic status and/or other relevant classifications.
+- Review and use school and student data to assess and address needs, including but not limited to data on strengths and disparities that may exist related to gender, race, ethnicity, socioeconomic status, disability and/or other relevant classifications.

-- Collect participation, Mindsets & Behaviors and outcome data and analyze the data to determine the progress and effectiveness of the school counseling program.
-School counselors ensure the school counseling annual student outcome goals and action plans are aligned with district’s school improvement goals.
+- Collect and analyze participation, ASCA Mindsets & Behaviors and outcome data to determine the progress and effectiveness of the school counseling program.

 - Share data outcomes with stakeholders.